 - Masato Jin/BeetBuster of Tokumei Sentai Go Busters is an inversion of this trope.
 While he sees nothing wrong with perfection, he feels that flaws make things more interesting.

-- Sheldon in The Big Bang Theory counts, as he want everyone to know how smart he is, and organizes everything he does.
+- Sheldon in The Big Bang Theory counts, he constantly tells everyone how smart he is, and organizes everything he does to the smallest detail.

 - Canonically in most Dungeons & Dragons settings, it's a traditional mentality of elves.
 This means they spend centuries to improve some or other art, craft or fighting style as far as they can.
 So they end up regularly doing stuff that amazes others, but being too focused on refinement to ever do much of anything at all.